 I'm not interested in using my vote to protest the system (whether by not voting or voting for a 3rd party that’s been rigged to lose).
-I intend to use my vote to create better activist possibilities and take my real protest to the streets, to city hall, to picket lines, to the internet - and every other avenue besides voting, 365 days of the year.
+I intend to use my vote to create better activist possibilities and take my real protest to the streets, to city hall, to picket lines, to the workplace, to the internet - and every other avenue besides voting, 365 days of the year.
 That’s where our protests matter.
 That’s where our protests have power.

 Voting third party or not voting says next to nothing to elites.
 Huge numbers of people already don’t vote, it's been that way for decades, and our political situation hasn't exactly gotten better.
 While I don't have a direct line to the ruling class, the vast number of voter suppression strategies they employ to stop us from voting tells me they'd prefer it if we stay home or vote for third parties that are rigged to fail.

 Choose Offense Over Defense

 There’s a strong case to be made that Biden lets us go on offense.
 Another 4 years of Trump and we'll be defending basic rights and social protections we gained decades ago.